gettyimages-2180359689-1-1.jpg

 The most important player in this group is Breanna Stewart.
 She will once again be an unrestricted free agent, but there really shouldn't be any suspense.
 It would be a major surprise if Stewart leaves her home state to sign elsewhere, especially after winning a title.
 She will likely only sign a one-year deal in order to become a free agent again in 2026 after the new collective bargaining agreement is in place, but most of the league will be in that boat.
 There shouldn't be much concern about Stewart's future in New York.

 After that, there's much less certainty.
 Vandersloot will turn 36 before the 2025 season begins.
-If she wants to keep playing there's a good chance the welcome her back, but certainly not at the $197 thousand she was making this season.
+If she wants to keep playing there's a good chance the Liberty welcome her back, but certainly not at the $197 thousand she was making this season.

 One of the forgotten aspects of this Liberty title run is that they did it without Gardner, who missed the entire season due to a foot injury.
 The veteran would be a perfect fit for their versatile team given her defensive ability and reliable 3-point shot.
 New York traded two second-round picks to acquire her from the Chicago Sky so they will be eager to sign her this winter.

 Marine Johannes and Han Xu both decided to stay overseas this summer.
-Johannes is a reserved free agent, which means the Liberty have exclusive negotiating rights, assuming they offer her a qualifying offer.
+Johannes is a reserved free agent, which means the Liberty have exclusive negotiating rights, as long as they offer her a qualifying offer.
 Assuming she returns to the WNBA in 2025, it will likely be with the Liberty.
 Xu's future is less clear.
 She falls into the rare "Suspended--Contract Expired" category.
 Again, the Liberty have exclusive negotiating rights with her and do not need to make a qualifying offer.
 Whether Xu wants to return to the WNBA is unclear at this point.
 Likewise, the Liberty may not be interested in bringing her back or have the cap space to do so.

 All told, this could end up being a pretty straightforward offseason for the Liberty, which is exactly what you want coming off a championship.